xue-jiang/GateMOT/README.md

-# Mutiple Object Tracking by Switching Clues of the Association in Motion-complex Scene
+# Multiple Object Tracking by Switching Clues of the Association in Motion-complex Scene

 ---